Chicloneo/Parallel-Computing/Multiprocessing/README.md

 -Option two (Good!): use `map`.
-Of course the `for` loop is easier to implement and better if you have a small input, but we are thinking of big inputs, such as vectors with a large size.
+Of course the `for` loop is easier to implement and better if you have a small input, but we are thinking of big inputs, such as vectors with a very large size.

 ``` python
 resultados1 = pool.map(sucesor, [2,5,9])